Firewall Rules for Red Hat OpenStack Platform

 Chapter 1.
 Firewall Rules for Red Hat OpenStack Platform

 1.1.
-Red Hat OpenStack Network Flow Matrix
+Using the Red Hat OpenStack Network Flow Matrix

 The network flow matrix is a comma separated values (CSV) file that describes flows to and from OpenStack services.

-NOTE: The network flow matrix describes common traffic flows.
+The network flow matrix describes common traffic flows.
 It does not describe every possible flow.
 Some flows that are not described in this matrix might be critical to operation.
 For instance, if you block all traffic and then selectively open only the flows described here, you might unintentionally block a necessary flow.
 That could cause issues that are difficult to troubleshoot.

+Use the information in the file to help you formulate firewall rules.
 The matrix describes flows in the following columns.